 Networks Dynamics and Control

 A central task in Network Science is to understand how to extrapolate emerging collective dynamical behaviors out of a large number of interacting elementary entities.
 An even more challenging task is to move from a passive observation of the behavior of a network to an active way of controlling its dynamics.
 Both tasks require a system-level thinking, and can have profound repercussions across the many different domains of science in which networks are of relevance, such as biology, ecology, social sciences, economical sciences, and engineering.

-The focus period will run in Linköping between September 4th and October 6th.
-A number of young international scholars interested in these research challenges will be invited to participate, and to interact with leading scientists as well as ELLIIT researchers.
-In the third week (September 20-22) we will have a 3-day workshop, with several invited top-level researchers.
+The focus period took place in Linköping between September 4th and October 6th.
+A number of young international scholars interested in these research challenges was invited to participate, and to interact with leading scientists as well as ELLIIT researchers.
+In the third week (September 20-22) there was a 3-day symposium, with several invited top-level researchers.